jayanthkoushik/alphanet/paper/sections/3_method.md

 on this later).

 ## AlphaNet implementation {#sec:method:impl}

+![Pipeline for AlphaNet.
+Given a rare class, we identify the nearest neighbor frequent classes based on visual similarity, and then update the rare class' classifier using learned coefficients.
+One coefficient,
+$\alpha$, is learned for each nearest neighbor.
+The result is an improved classifier for the rare class.](figures/pipeline){#fig:alphanet width=7.25in}

 @fig:alphanet shows the pipeline of our method.
 Given a 'few' split class $c$, let the $k$ nearest 'base' split neighbors (based on $m_\mu$)